PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 });
 ```

-Note : No need to add a step identifier to common steps, they already have it.
+Note: No need to add a step identifier to common steps, they already have one.

 ## VIII.
 Running eslint